csgorol/CSGO-ROLL-Crash-Predictor/README.md

 ## Overview

 CSGO-ROL Predictor is a software tool designed to predict outcomes on the well-known gambling site CSGO-ROL.
-This tool is intended to help users make informed decisions when participating in gambling activities on Gamdom.
+This tool is intended to help users make informed decisions when participating in gambling activities on CSGO-ROLL.

 ## Features